pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 I *should* be writing unit tests but then that's always being put off to the next project and could I check if I've added a key already during an object initialisers run?
 I guess not but...

-Second I wrote a couple of if braces that checked the subject and body and returned the appropriate results... up pops Resharper and suggests I can convert that to a Linq expression and I get the sexy end result of...
+Second I wrote a couple of if braces that checked the subject and body and returned the appropriate results... up pops Resharper and suggests I can convert that to a Linq expression and I get the end result of...

 ```csharp
 public enum PhraseCheckResult